-4) Add Internet Cloud and boundary device information by either of the following ways:

-▼ Manually Add

-- 1) Click Static Interface. - 2) In the pop-up dialog, specify the properties of the cloud and boundary device.
+- 4) Add Internet Cloud and boundary device information by either of the following ways: - ▼ Manually Add - 1) Click Static Interface. - 2) In the pop-up dialog, specify the properties of the cloud and boundary device.

-- a) Enter a cloud interface name. - b) Click Browse to select the boundary device. - c) Select a boundary interface from the drop-down list.
+- a) Enter a cloud interface name. - b) Click Browse to select the boundary device.

-- d) Enter the IP address with mask of the boundary interface. - 3) Add more boundary devices to the Internet Cloud by following step 2). - 4) Click OK.
+- c) Select a boundary interface from the drop-down list. - d) Enter the IP address of the cloud. - 3) Add more boundary devices to the Internet Cloud by following step 2). - 4) Click OK.

-Dynamic Search
+v Dynamic Search

-- 1) Click Dynamic Search Interface. - 2) In the drop-down list, select By Advanced Search to find the boundary devices and interfaces.
+- 1) Click Dynamic Search Interface. - 2) In the pop-up dialog, select By Advanced Search to find the boundary devices and interfaces.